ivantrj/RockIdentifier/IDENTIFIER_APP_README.md

-# Bug Identifier App - Technical Documentation
+# Antique Identifier App - Technical Documentation

-## 🐛 Overview
+## 🏺 Overview

-Bug Identifier is a Flutter application that uses AI to identify insects, bugs, and other small creatures from photos.
-The app provides detailed information about identified species, including scientific classification, habitat, behavior, and safety information.
+Antique Identifier is a Flutter application that uses AI to identify antiques, artifacts, and collectibles from photos.
+The app provides detailed information about identified items, including historical period, style, materials, estimated value, and authenticity information.

 ## 🏗️ Architecture